aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 The instruction of the codes are very similar.
 Here the Wcycle-GAN example (*Wcyclegan-gp-tf_Vs_inv_1D.py*) is illustrated. <br />

-First check some basic parameters and file settings
+First check some basic parameters and file settings (the values are ready for the benckmark examples)
 ```
 self.disp_dim = 17
 self.vs_dim = 99